seanpmaxwell/Typescript-Best-Practices/README.md

 #### Comments in functions:
 - Generally you should not put spaces in functions and separate chunks of logic with a single inline comment.
-- If you have a really large function that can't can't be broken up (i.e. React Component) the you can further separate functions with a space and `// ** "Info" ** //`
+- If you have a really large function that can't be broken up (i.e. React Component) then you can further separate functions with a space and `// ** "Info" ** //`

 ```ts
 /**